dvangennip/hotspot-webos/README.md

 Source code is available under a MIT style license, so you are free to do with it as you desire.
 It would be kind (but not necessary) to let me know.
 Of course NS and T-Mobile are names belonging to their respective owners.

 ###Some coding notes
+It is a Mojo framework-based application and should work with webOS 2.0+ (Node.js services were not available in webOS 1).

 To my knowledge webOS has no simple API call to get the gateway IP address.
 Therefore a Node.js-based background service is used (as is usual on webOS 2+) to fetch results from the Linux *route -n* command.
 This command is not supported for third-party apps, hence the regular jailed Node.js environment has to be circumvened, now using the Homebrew run-js-framework.
 See the pm-script files and the service D-BUS file for specifics.

 ####Changelog